 With time, monitors have grown wider and wider to give us more space and more resolution for videos and gaming.
-Setting up your screen horizontally may come naturally to you—that’s how it’s shown on the box anyway—but when you’re working, it might not be the most efficient option.
+Setting up your screen horizontally may come naturally to you—that’s how it’s shown on the box anyway—but it might not be the most efficient option when you’re working.

-Flipping your external monitor into a vertical position is easy to do and can make more efficient use of every single inch of your screen.
-When you’re using programs like Microsoft Word or Google Docs, or you’re looking at traditional scroll-down webpages, there’s only so much a wider screen can do for you.
+Changing to a vertical monitor setup is easy to do and can make more efficient use of every single inch of your screen.
+When you’re using programs like Microsoft Word or Google Docs, or looking at traditional scroll-down webpages, there’s only so much a wider screen can do for you.
 It’ll come to a point when having more room only means more space between columns or a larger grey area between the document you’re working on and the scroll bar on the right.

-A vertically rotated monitor will display more condensed versions of your browser, but it’ll allow you to more comfortably fit two windows on your monitor instead of one.
-This means that if you use a monitor as your laptop’s second screen, you’ll have immediate control over three applications or tabs at the same time.
+A vertical monitor will display more condensed versions of your browser, but it’ll allow you to fully fit two windows on your screen instead of one more comfortably.
+This means that if you use a monitor as your laptop’s second display, you’ll have immediate control over three applications or tabs at the same time.

 There are two sets of steps you’ll have to go through to set up a vertical monitor—one involving hardware, and the other involving software.

 Let’s start with the first one.
-If you’re using your monitor with a stand, physically flipping it into a vertical position should be easy.
-The exact process will depend on the manufacturer, but some Dell monitors, for example, can be easily rotated into portrait mode, or have some sort of a lock on the back you press to allow screen rotation.
-Desk mounts are easy too, and even basic ones let you rotate your monitor however you want.
+If you’re using your monitor with a stand, physically changing the screen orientation into a vertical position should be easy.
+The exact process will depend on the manufacturer, but some Dell monitors, for example, can be easily rotated into portrait mode, or have some sort of a lock on the back you can press to rotate your screen.
+Desk mounts are easy too, and even basic ones let you change your display orientation however you want.

-Once that’s sorted, you have to deal with the software setup.
+Once that’s sorted, you’ll have to deal with the software setup.
 First, make sure your monitor is properly connected and set up to work with your computer.
-If you don’t know how to do that, here are all the instructions you need.
-No matter the make of your computer, the monitor you connect will be in a landscape position by default—you need to change that.
+If you don’t know how to do that, PopSci has all the instructions you need.
+No matter the make of your computer, the monitor you connect will be in a landscape or horizontal position by default—you’ll need to change that.

-If you work in a very compartmentalized way and use separate windows for different jobs or accounts, a vertical setup will be comfortable and help you keep everything just a glance away.
+If you work in a very compartmentalized way and use separate windows for different jobs or accounts, a vertical monitor will be comfortable and help you keep everything just a glance away.

-But if you prefer to keep a long row of endless tabs on your browser or need to focus on one thing at a time, a vertical monitor may be too much stimulus for you.
-Still, if this is your case, it’s always a good idea to keep your primary screen (be it another monitor or your laptop’s built-in display) locked on a landscape view.
+But if you prefer to keep a long row of endless tabs on your browser or need to focus on one thing at a time, a vertical monitor setup may be too stimulating for you.
+Still, if this is your case, it’s always a good idea to keep your primary screen (be it another monitor or your laptop’s built-in display) locked to a landscape view.
 That way, whenever you need to concentrate, you can turn off your vertical monitor and pour all of your attention into the task at hand.
-When you’re finished, you can easily go back to that bird’s eye view.
+When you’re finished, you can easily go back to that comfortable bird’s-eye view.